Art Along the Lake: Fall Studio Tour

 September 27 - October 6

 The Art Along the Lake: Fall Studio Tour will feature a variety of unique handcrafted works created in Cook County.

-Please check back in closer to the event date for details on our 2019 event!
+Please check back in closer to the event date for details on the 2019 tour!

 Fall in Cook County is a time of tumultuous beauty, so take some time to explore the colors and meet artists during the Fall Studio Tour!
 Stops include home studios as well as galleries with guest artists.
 All locations will be open daily, from 10am-5pm, with a few special Fall Studio Tour events scheduled outside of these hours.

 The Art Along the Lake Fall Studio tour is the second of two seasonal Art Along the Lake events here in Cook County and has replaced the Crossing Borders Tour which had been ongoing for 20 years.
 Read more about that transition here.